PatrickPDPS/DPSRevitPrimer/04_Sheet Organization/4-1_sheet_organization.md

  *gray indicates an unmodified value.
 All DPS sheets should appear this way*

-* **Sheet Discipline** Allows for a header to be placed in the sheetlist.
+* **Sheet Discipline** Allows for a header to be placed in the sheet list.
 And by leading with a 3 digit number you can easily insert specialty consultants as needed.

 * **Sheet Discipline Order** establishes the first order of sorting within the drawing list.